The Mechanics' Institute has a variety of special projects that allow donors to designate their contribution for a specific purpose.

 Chess Room Chairs

 Commemorate a loved one or honor a person, family, or business, by naming a chair in our historic Chess Room.
 Your gift will entitle you to a personalized engraved brass nameplate mounted on the back of a Mechanics' Institute chair.
 Chairs are available for a $500 contribution.
 Named chairs are also available in our Fourth Floor Meeting Room event venue.
+To make a chair donation, please use this form.

 Youth Chess Outreach Program